JACoW-org/docs-IPAC/docs/Proceedings/doi.md

 ## Registering DOIs with CAT

-When the final proceedings package has been created and sent to the JACoW EMEA Regional Support Centre Manager for publication, it's time to register the DOIs on doi.org.
+When the final proceedings package has been created and sent to the JACoW Proceedings Webmaster for publication, it's time to register the DOIs on doi.org.

 ![](img/doi-window.png)

-Upon opening this window CAT queries Datacite.org and lists the papers status.
+Upon opening this window CAT allows to operate on Datacite.org.

 The left column lists the DOI codes created by CAT for all publishable papers.
 The syntax follows the parameters in the PURR settings.

 The right column shows each DOI status on DOI.org via Datacite.org.
-In the screenshot above all DOIs are **published and searchable** on DOI.org.

 ---